jamesph1994/vendor-neutral-microservices/README.md

 	![](/images/github-fork.png)

-- In the command line change driectory to the recently cloned gitfolder using the 'cd' command:
+- In the command line change the directory to the recently cloned gitfolder using the 'cd' command:

 	```
-	 C:\Users\jahargre> cd /node-api-container/
+	C:\Users> cd /node-api-container/
 	```

 - Install the application’s node modules: